DiscipleTools/disciple-tools-theme/README.md

 - mobile-friendly - giving full-functionality from a mobile device

 ## Origin

 Disciple.Tools was started out of a need for a simple, low-cost, highly distributable CRM.
 Most other CRMs charge per user and are too expensive for to be used by small volunteer teams.

-### Contribution
+## Contribution

 Missing Feature?
 Bug Fix?
 We'd love your help.

 Before coding and creating a PR please create or comment on an issue you'd like to work on.
 This will help others know you are working on it and avoid duplicate work.

-Need Help or want to Brainstorm?
-Join our discord channel and share your questions and ideas.
+Need help or want to brainstorm?
+Join our [discord channel](https://discord.gg/kp5pYmrhSd) and share your questions and ideas.

 We recommend building most new features in a plugin first.
 Later we can decide if it should be included in the core theme.
 See the [starter plugin](https://github.com/DiscipleTools/disciple-tools-plugin-starter-template) for a good starting point.

-See the [developer documentation](https://developers.disciple.tools/) for API documentation and the [contributing docs](https://github.com/DiscipleTools/disciple-tools-theme/wiki/Contribution-guidelines) for more information on how to contribute.
+Please make sure any theme and plugin contributions align with the [contributing guidelines](https://github.com/DiscipleTools/disciple-tools-theme/wiki/Contribution-guidelines).

+Disciple.Tools has a powerful REST API and many hooks to help you build your feature.
+Find the documentation and help setting up your coding environment in the [developer documentation](https://developers.disciple.tools/)

 ## How to responsibly disclose a security vulnerability